-The Committee on College Honors, which is composed of three faculty members, three students, and Dean Phil Bean, has two principal functions:
+The Committee on College Honors, which is composed of three faculty members, three students, and Dean's Office staff, has two principal functions:

 - makes recommendations to the faculty on the awarding of two fellowships exclusively for graduating seniors at Haverford College: the Clementine Cope Fellowships, and the Augustus Taber Murray Research Fellowships.

 - makes recommendations to the faculty regarding which graduating seniors should receive College Honors: magna cum laude and summa cum laude(Haverford does not award the distinction of cum laude).
 The Committee interprets the criteria for College Honors as defined by the rules of the faculty, and it establishes suitable procedures for the selection of students.